Basil seed drink with lemon illustrating the daily health benefits of basil seeds

 What is the fibre content of basil seeds?

-Around 7 grams per tablespoon (13g dry).
+Around 7g per tablespoon (13g dry).
 Most of this is soluble fibre in the form of mucilage.
-A typical daily serving in a drink provides around 5 grams of fibre, which is roughly 20% of the recommended daily intake for adults.
+A typical daily serving in a drink provides around 5g of fibre.

 Are basil seeds a good source of omega-3?